mkujala/go-demos-2018/04-data-structures/doc.md

 ### Commonly asked Array interview questions

 - Find the second minimum element of an array
-- First non-repeating integers in an array
+- First non-repeating integer in an array
 - Merge two sorted arrays
 - Rearrange positive and negative values in an array